Lincoln-Cybernetics/Cellular-Explorer/README.md

 "Clear" : Clears the state of the entire automaton, all cellsare de-activated.

 "Invert" : Inverts the state of the entire automaton (or the selected portion).
-Active cells are de-activated, and inactive cells are activated.
+Cells with binary output are switched: active cells(state 1) are deactivated(state 0) and vice-versa.
+Cells with an integer output have their states multiplied by -1.

+State Editing tools:
+State drawing and filling can affect more than the cell's current output state.
+The following is a description of the tools available from the state editor.

+Binary State:  For Drawing:  activating(left-click) cells sets their current state to 1, and de-activating(right-click) sets their state to zero.
+For Filling:  the same as drwing, except the "Random" option randomly sets the states of each cell to a random state between 0 and 1024.
+This is a temporary arrangement until a Integer State tool is implemented.

+The Age tool sets the current age (for cells with the aging option turned on) to the value of the slider.

+The Maturity counter tool sets the cell's internal maturity counter (for cells with a maturity setting) to the value on the slider.
+The maturity counter determines how long it will be before a cell calculates its next state.

 Cell Editing: